Spread Betting Guide For Beginners [2025 Tips + Strategies]

 Spread betting provides access to a diverse range of financial markets, allowing you to speculate on the price movements of various instruments including:

-- Indices: You will also be able to bet on the performance of stock market indices, such as the FTSE 100, S&P 500, or DAX along with other indices like the US Dollar index (DXY), enabling you to take a position on the overall performance of a market index.
+• Indices: You will also be able to bet on the performance of stock market indices, such as the FTSE 100, S&P 500, or DAX, along with other indices like the US Dollar index (DXY).
+This enables you to take a position on the overall performance of a market index.

-- Interest rates: Some spread betting brokers will also offer interest rates for you to trade, although these markets are generally less popular than forex, stocks and crypto.
+• Interest rates: Some spread betting brokers will also offer interest rates for you to trade, although these markets are generally less popular than forex and stocks.

 What Market Can You NOT Spread Bet?